shellnumismatics/zkBTC-Security/README.md

 #### Limiting the Simulation

-While this looks exciting, what if the adversary further manipulate the timestamp of the $(tip-25)-th$ block?
+While this looks exciting, what if the adversary further manipulates the timestamp of the $(tip-25)-th$ block?
 We need this block's timestamp to compute the average block interval of the past blocks.
 In that case, the average interval of the past 11 blocks would be larger than the actual value, resulting in the next block's timestamp being allowed to be much larger.

 We could limit the average block interval of the past 11 blocks to be within `L` minutes.
 In this setting, the simulated 'network adjusted time' would be much earlier than the actual timestamp, so the proven interval would be smaller.
 However, this does not make much difference as the mainnet is generating blocks slower than 10 minutes per block.